Cyclobenzaprine: Side effects

 Cyclobenzaprine results in increased rates of drowsiness (38%), dry mouth (24%), and dizziness (10%).
 Drowsiness and dry mouth appear to intensify with increasing dose.
-The sedative effects of cyclobenzaprine are likely due to its antagonistic effect on histamine, serotonin, and muscarinic receptors.

 Agitation is a common side effect observed, especially in the elderly.
 Some experts believe that cyclobenzaprine should be avoided in elderly patients because it can cause confusion, delirium, and cognitive impairment.
 In general, the National Committee for Quality Assurance recommends avoiding the use of cyclobenzaprine in the elderly because of the potential for more severe side effects.

 Dysphagia, a life-threatening side-effect, may rarely occur.
 Treatment protocols and support should follow the same as for any structurally related tricyclic, such as tricyclic antidepressants.

 Overdose

 The most common effects of overdose are drowsiness and tachycardia.
 Rare but potentially critical complications are cardiac arrest, abnormal heart rhythms, severe low blood pressure, seizures, and neuroleptic malignant syndrome.
 Life-threatening overdose is rare, however, as the median lethal dose is about 338 milligrams/kilogram in mice and 425 mg/kg in rats.
-The potential harm is increased when central nervous system depressants and antidepressants are also used; deliberate overdose often includes among other drugs.
+The potential harm is increased when central nervous system depressants and antidepressants are also used; deliberate overdose often includes other drugs.